-I remember in the awkward phase of life called middle school, they would sell brownies in these rectangular squares that would have both the consistency of a cake and fudge.
+Brownies.
+I remember in the awkward phase of life called middle school, the cafeteria would sell brownies in these rectangular squares that would have both the consistency of a cake and fudge.
 The top would be nicely cracked and there would be chocolate chips hidden inside.
-If I must say so myself, those brownies were legit.
+They were the best.

 recipe adapted from Savory Nothings